ryukirisame/learnSystemDesign/DatabaseIndexing/TypesOfIndex.md

 - In both the strategy, the storage will be high.
 And hence, when we load data into memory, memory usage will be high.
 - We should use covering indexes for read-heavy, frequently run queries (eg hot APIs).
 - Rule of Thumb: Use standard secondary indexes by default.
 Upgrade an index to a covering index only for hot, high-frequency queries that show up as bottlenecks in your database execution plans.

+# Primary Index
+- Sometimes confused with clustered index.
+- It means an index on primary key.
+- In InnoDB(MySQL), Primary Index = Clustered Index
+- In PostgreSQL, Primary Index!=Clustered Index